Hit the X to close...

 Some of the most well known CMS platforms include:

-Each content management system will have different features and benefits, which is why it’s important to make sure you choose one that matches your company’s and your website’s needs.
+Each CMS platform offers different features and benefits, which is why it’s important to make sure you choose one that matches your company’s and your website’s needs.

 Your content management system business requirements will be determined by various stakeholders, such as IT, marketing and sales, and of course, all of their wants and needs will be different.
 For example, your IT team will be interested in integration and security, whereas your sales team may be more interested in user-friendliness.